jarrettm98/osticket-prereqs/README.md

 </p>

 <p>After that is complete, it is time to install a few things.
 Go to the files linked above and install "PHPManagerForIIS" and "rewrite_amd64."
-Once those are installed create a folder on the C: Drive and name it "PHP."
+Once those are installed, create a folder on the C: Drive and name it "PHP."
 Download the php-7.3.8-nts-Win32-VC15-x86.zip file and extract the files in the "PHP" folder that was just created.</p>
 <p>
 Now after all of the files are extracted, download and install "VC_redist.x86.exe" and "mysql-5.5.62-win32.msi".
 </p>